Loretto Volunteer Program

 Willingness to learn, appropriate education/training for assignment, passion for peace and justice movements, compassion, commitment to inclusivity, and a sense of humor.

 Week-long orientation, 5-day mid-year retreat, week-long closing retreat, anti-racism training opportunities, Non-Violent Communication training; on-site work-related training as needed.

-Feb.
-4, 2019 priority deadline; apps accepted on a rolling basis until all positions filled
+Applications accepted on a rolling basis from Jan - July or until all positions filled.